Virgin Media O2 Logo in white

 Distance from our Hub

 The farther you are from our Hub, the weaker your WiFi signal gets.
-Rooms at the other end of the house, upstairs or out in the garden can all feel the drop-off.
+In a room at the other end of the house, upstairs or out in the garden?
+You’re more likely to feel the drop-off.

 That’s because WiFi travels in waves.
 And if you’re keen sea surfers like us (to clarify – we’re keen, not good), you’ll know that just like any wave, it loses strength over distance.

-So even if everything else is working perfectly and our Hub is purring like a newborn kitten, a room that's too far from the Hub might still feel slower or patchy.
+So even if everything else is working perfectly and the Hub is purring like a newborn kitten, using WiFi in a room that's too far away from the Hub might still feel slower or patchy.

 Obstacles around the home